Freydun Atturaya: Early activities

 Urmia became a prominent center for early Assyrian nationalism.
 Owing to ceaseless massacres, harassment and discrimination under the Ottoman Empire, the Assyrian elite in Urmia became convinced that there was nobody else protecting them and they had to organize themselves and fight for their freedom and autonomy on their own, seeking a "rebirth of the nation".
 The "mouthpiece" of this movement was the Kokhva magazine, published in Urmia from 1906 to 1918 as the only independent Assyrian publication, without any foreign Christian support.
 Kokhva prominently supported unity among the Assyrians, despite denominational differences.
 Also in 1906, the Assyrians of Urmia succeeded in creating the Assyrian National Council, consisting of nine people and aiming to send representatives to the Iranian parliament.
 This organization was however dissolved after less than a year due to rivalry between the different Christian denominations.
 A second iteration of the National Council was thereafter founded in Tbilisi, where it continued to function for some time.

 Atturaya was early on an activist for Assyrian nationalism and independence.
-On 24 April 1911, at just twenty years old, Atturaya wrote an article in Kokhva titled "Who are the Syrians?
+On 24 April 1911, at just twenty years old, Atturaya wrote an article in Kokhva titled "Who are the Assyrians?
 How is Our Nation to Be Raised Up?" in which he stressed the ancient descent of the modern Assyrians and proclaimed them to be the "children of Ashur or Ator, the second son of Shem".
 Throughout the following years, he continued to closely collaborate with Kokhva in promoting Assyrian nationalism.

 During the war, Atturaya returned to Urmia as a part of a contingent of Russian soldiers.
 He served there as a political officer and a medical professional at the 492nd Army Hospital in Khoy.
 In 1916, he was one of two representatives, alongside a bishop, sent by the Assyrians of Khoy to be interviewed by the Russians concerning the organization of refugees of the Caucasian front of World War I. In Urmia, Atturaya also organized the Assyrian National Committee of Urmia, which provided local Christians with the opportunity to study in Russia.
 In total, about 250 young Assyrians studied in Russia with the help of this programme.

 Atturaya presented himself as a serious thinker and a revolutionary.
 Unlike the then stereotypical image of Assyrians as mountain tribesmen, Atturaya's photographs showed him as a slender man with round wire-frame glasses, sometimes posing with his fist on his temple, the stereotypical pose of a "thinker".